About the International Baccalaureate (IB)

 Approaches to Learning Skills

-A unifying thread throughout all MYP subject groups, approaches to learning (ATL) provide the foundation for independent learning and encourage the application of their knowledge and skills in unfamiliar contexts.
+A unifying thread throughout all MYP subject groups, approaches to learning (ATL) skills provide the foundation for independent learning and encourage the application of their knowledge and skills in unfamiliar contexts.
 Developing and applying these social, thinking, research, communication and self-management skills helps students learn how to learn.[“MYP ATL Skills Image”.From Principles into practice.
 IBO, 2014]

 Action and service have always been shared values of the IB community.